Transforming provision for Gypsy and Traveller communities in Cornwall

 Once the plans for Wheal Jewel have been developed they will be submitted to the local planning authority for consideration when members of the public and stakeholders will be invited to give their views as part of the statutory planning process.

-The accommodation transformation programme will take place alongside the development of a wider Gypsy, Roma and Traveller Strategy.
-This Strategy will focus on ensuring that Cornwall’s Gypsy, Roma and Traveller residents have good access to services and facilities and are accorded the same consideration in policy approaches as the wider population.
+The accommodation transformation programme is taking place alongside the development and delivery of a wider Gypsy, Roma and Traveller Strategy.
+This Strategy is focusing on ensuring that Cornwall’s Gypsy, Roma and Traveller residents have good access to services and facilities and are accorded the same consideration in policy approaches as the wider population.
 For example, it is widely acknowledged that members of the Gypsy, Roma & Traveller community have significantly worse health outcomes than the general population and experience substantial health inequalities and we want to put in place measures to rectify this situation.

 Questions / comments